ExoJulia/SysSimExClusters/README.md

 * Physical and observed catalogs of planets in table format:
   * "physical_catalog.csv"
   * "observed_catalog.csv"
+These files are analogous to the simulated catalogs we provide as described above.
 * An individual file for the true periods, orbital eccentricities, planet radii, planet masses, stellar radii, and stellar masses, of all the planets per system (and stars with planets) in the physical catalog:
   * "periods_all.out"
   * "eccentricities_all.out"